 |“I’m 99% confident we won’t lose more than $9.997 million on this position over the next 10 calendar days. ”|

-In simple terms, counterparty credit risk is the risk of a customer (counterparty) defaulting on payment.
+In simple terms, counterparty credit risk is the risk of a customer (the counterparty) defaulting on a payment.
 There are levels of default, some easier to cure than others.
 A technical default is more easily cured than a straight “failure to pay” simply because the counterparty can prove receipt of said funds in a short time period.
 The delay in payment could be the result of human error, a failure to receive funds from their counterparty, etc. A “failure to pay” is a straight default where the counterparty can provide no assurance as to when they will be able to pay.

 Credit risk is different from counterparty credit risk.
 Credit Risk relates to the default of assets in your portfolio.

 When assigning a Credit Risk limit to a bond portfolio many risks are taken into account.
 Each risk is measured separately and as a portfolio of the same risk in other bonds.

 Operational Risk speaks to any risk along the value chain.
 They are the errors which typically combine human error and misunderstanding.

 The areas known as “operational” are any risk which can be ascribed to events which placed the institution at risk of fine(s) or censure.